swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 Many thanks to Craig Hockenberry, who recently wrote about this topic in [Let’s fix `if let` syntax](https://forums.swift.org/t/lets-fix-if-let-syntax/48188) which directly informed this proposal.

-Thanks to Ben Cohen for suggesting the alternative `if let foo?` spelling, and for providing valuable feedback on this proposal.
+Thanks to Ben Cohen for suggesting the alternative `if let foo?` spelling, and for providing valuable feedback on this proposal during the pitch phase.

 Thanks to Chris Lattner for suggesting to consider how this proposal should interact with upcoming language features like potential `ref` and `inout` borrow introducers.

 Thanks to [tera](https://forums.swift.org/u/tera/summary) for suggesting the alternative `if foo` spelling.

-Thanks to James Dempsey for providing the "consistency with existing optional binding conditions" example.

 Thanks to Jon Shier for providing the SwiftUI optional binding example.